-(2) Types of incremental costs.
-The costs that may be included when determining the incremental cost impact under RCW 19.405.060(3)(a) are limited to those costs that:
+(2) Directly attributable costs.
+The costs that a utility may include when determining the incremental cost impact under RCW 19.405.060(3)(a) must be directly attributable to actions necessary to comply with the requirements of RCW 19.405.040 and RCW 19.405.050.
+For the purposes of compliance, an investment or expense is directly attributable only if all of the following conditions are met:

-(a) Are the lowest reasonable cost;
+(a) The investment or expense is made during the implementation period;

-(b) Represent resource acquisitions or other expenditures made during the implementation period;
+(b) The investment or expense is part of the lowest reasonable cost portfolio of resources that results in compliance with RCW 19.405.040 and RCW 19.405.050;

-(c) Are additional to the costs that would be incurred using the lowest reasonable cost and reasonably available resource portfolio; and
+(c) The investment or expense is additional to the costs that would be incurred for the lowest reasonable cost and reasonably available resource portfolio that would have been selected in the absence of RCW 19.405.040 and RCW 19.405.050; and

-(d) Are directly attributable to actions necessary to comply with the requirements of RCW 19.405.040 and RCW 19.405.050.;
+(d) The investment or expense is not required to meet any statutory, regulatory, or contractual requirement or any provision of Chapter 19.405 RCW other than sections RCW 19.405.040 or 19.405.050.

 (3) Projected incremental cost.
-The utility must present the projected incremental costs of compliance over the implementation period in every CEIP.
-Incremental cost estimates. must be supported by workpapers, models, and associated calculations, and must provide the following information:
+The utility must file projected incremental cost estimates in each CEIP.
+The estimates must be supported by workpapers, models, and associated calculations, and must provide the following information:

 (a) Identification of all investments and expenditures that the utility intends to make during the period in order to comply with the requirements of RCW 19.405.040 and 19.405.050;

-(b) Demonstration that the investments and expenditures identified in subsection (a) are directly attributable to actions necessary to comply with the requirements of RCW 19.405.040 and 19.405.050; and
+(b) Demonstration that the investments and expenses identified in subsection (a) are directly attributable to actions necessary to comply with the requirements of RCW 19.405.040 and 19.405.050; and

 (c) The expected cost of the utility’s planned activities and the expected cost of the alternative lowest reasonable cost and reasonably available portfolio that the utility would have implemented absent the enactment of RCW 19.405.040 and 19.405.050.

 (4) Reported actual incremental costs.
-The utility must include in its clean energy compliance report, as described in WAC 480-100-665(1), the actual incremental cost of compliance with RCW 19.405.040 and RCW 19.405.050 over the period.
-The report must also provide the following information:
+For the purposes of reporting actual incremental costs as required under WAC 480-100-650, the utility must follow the methodology described in subsection (1) of this section and provide the following information:

 (a) The actual incremental costs incurred during the period; presentation of capital and expense accounts should be reported by Federal Energy Regulatory Commission (FERC) account;

-(b) A demonstration that the reported incremental cost is directly attributable to specific actions the utility has taken that were necessary to comply with RCW 19.405.040 and RCW 19.405.050;
+(b) A demonstration that the reported incremental cost is directly attributable to specific actions the utility has taken that were necessary to comply with RCW 19.405.040 and RCW 19.405.050, per subsection (2) of this section;

-(c) Documentation of the cost of the alternative lowest reasonable cost and reasonably available portfolio ;
+(c) Documentation of the cost of the alternative lowest reasonable cost and reasonably available portfolio; the utility must update verifiable inputs of this portfolio with the most recent information available;

-(d) A demonstration that the four-year average annual incremental cost of meeting the standards or the interim targets equals a two percent increase of the investor-owned utility's weather-adjusted sales revenue to customers for electric operations above the previous year;
+(d) If the utility uses the incremental cost compliance option as described in subsection (5) of this section, a demonstration that during the four-year period the average annual incremental cost of meeting the standards or the interim targets equals or exceeds a two percent increase of the investor-owned utility's weather-adjusted sales revenue to customers for electric operations above the previous year;

 (e) An explanation for the variance between the estimated incremental cost in subsection (3) of this section and the actual incremental costs reported in this subsection (4); and